Zelenskyy: Russia not serious about ending Ukraine war

 Laying out various “preconditions for peace” in Ukraine that sometimes reached into broader prescriptions for improving the global order, he urged world leaders to strip Russia of its vote in international institutions and U.N.
 Security Council veto, saying that aggressors need to be punished and isolated.

-But as a permanent member of its most powerful entity, the Security Council, Russia was able to veto a demand that to stop its attack on Ukraine days after it began.

 Zelenskyy’s speech was one of the most keenly anticipated at a gathering that has dwelled this year on the war in his country.
-But it wasn’t the first time the first-term president has found himself in the spotlight at the Assembly’s annual meeting of presidents, premiers, monarchs and foreign ministers.
+But it wasn’t the first time the first-term president has found himself in the spotlight at the assembly’s annual meeting.

-At last year’s General Assembly meeting, Zelenskyy memorably compared the U.N. to “a retired superhero who’s long forgotten how great they once were” as he repeated appeals for action to confront Russia over its 2014 annexation of Ukraine’s Crimean peninsula and its support for the separatists.
+At last year’s General Assembly, Zelenskyy memorably compared the U.N. to “a retired superhero who’s long forgotten how great they once were” as he repeated appeals for action to confront Russia over its 2014 annexation of Ukraine’s Crimean peninsula and its support for the separatists.

 Associated Press journalist Andrew Katell contributed from New York.